 Synchronous Communication Technologies

-When live interaction is required, an ecosystem of video tools exists for synchronous communications.
+When live interaction is required, an ecosystem of video tools exist for synchronous communications.

 - One-on-one: Tools include Google Chat, iChat, FaceTime, Skype, etc.

 - Web Conferencing: Tools like Elluminate or Web Ex provide for efficient one-to-many interaction that replicates the lecture experience.
 These web conferencing tools typically include chat to provide a back channel of written interaction.

 - Telepresence: Participants can sit across the virtual table and interact as if at the same table.
 Small liberal arts colleges now have a realistic opportunity to take their high-quality face-to-face interaction on-line and tap into remote expertise without compromising the value of their traditional modes of teaching and learning.
 (Ruben Ruiz, “Telepresence: Navigating the Landscape”.
 NITLE, 2011. http://www.nitle.org/live/files/39.)

 - Back channel: Tools like Google Docs for collaborative document creation and editing or Twitter provide a back channel that can enrich live interactions.